jalanderos/jalanderos.github.io/_pages/about.md

 Conferences: I attended the
 Summer Schools: It was a great experience to participate in the -->
+**September 26, 2025** I'm glad to have passed my department qualifying exam in model reduction, computational fluid dynamics, and numerical differential equations.
+Many thanks to my advisor, Dr. Kramer, and committee members [Dr. Oliver Schmidt](https://flowphysics.ucsd.edu/) and [Dr. Sutanu Sarkar](http://cfdlab.ucsd.edu/people.html).

+attended the [Southern California Applied Mathematics Symposium (SOCAMS)](https://www.socams.org/) at UC Riverside, where I learned about research ranging from optimization and inverse problem theory to fluid mechanics and biology applications.

-**June 23-27, 2025** I attended the [Solar Heliospheric and INterplanetary Environment (SHINE)](https://helioshine.org/) workshop in Charleston, South Carolina, where I presented a [poster](https://helioshine.org/coronal-hole-boundary-detection-in-extreme-ultraviolet-to-near-infrared-observations-with-quantified-uncertainty/) on our coronal hole detection work and learned about the science and prediction of solar flows, glows, and blow-ups (aka magnetic flux transport/coronal currents/solar wind formation, optically thin radiative transfer, and coronal mass ejection eruptions).
+**June 23-27, 2025** I attended the [Solar Heliospheric and INterplanetary Environment (SHINE) Workshop](https://helioshine.org/) in Charleston, South Carolina, where I presented a [poster](https://helioshine.org/coronal-hole-boundary-detection-in-extreme-ultraviolet-to-near-infrared-observations-with-quantified-uncertainty/) on our coronal hole detection work and learned about the science and prediction of solar flows, glows, and blow-ups (aka magnetic flux transport/coronal currents/solar wind formation, optically thin radiative transfer, and coronal mass ejection eruptions).
 <!-- (https://jalanderos.github.io/presentations/#2025-shine) -->

 **April 26, 2025** I attended the [Southern California Applied Mathematics Symposium (SOCAMS)](https://www.socams.org/) at UC Riverside, where I learned about research ranging from optimization and inverse problem theory to fluid mechanics and biology applications.